Compare mortgage rates instantly. Starting at 4.55%

 This rebate does not apply to commercial, industrial or multi-residential properties.

-If you are unsure if you are eligible for the first-time home buyer land transfer tax rebate, talk to your mortgage advisor to learn more.
+If you are unsure if you are eligible for the first-time home buyer land transfer tax rebate, talk to your lawyer to confirm.

 When buying real estate in Ontario, there are certain circumstances where an exemption to the Ontario land transfer tax might be granted.
 This can include: